Introducing Source Han Sans: An open source Pan-CJK typeface

 Where to find Source Han Sans

 Source Han Sans is available in the following weights: ExtraLight, Light, Normal, Regular, Medium, Bold and Heavy.
 It is available for desktop use with any level of Typekit plan (including the free level), and can be synced for use in any desktop application.
-If you haven’t tried out desktop font syncing before, it’s pretty simple; Greg Veen demonstrates the process in this video.
+If you haven’t tried out desktop font syncing before, it’s pretty simple.

 Source Han Sans is made available under the Apache 2.0 license.
 UPDATE: As of version 1.002, Source Han Sans has been available under the SIL Open Font License (OFL) v1.1.
 Downloadable versions of the full multi-language font family, individual language subsets, and original sources, are available on GitHub.
 Google will release their own version of this font under the name Noto Sans CJK as part of their Noto pan-Unicode font family.